pvdz/preval/tests/cases/builtins_cases/array/new_array.md

 ## Todos triggered

+- (todo) Can we inline a function that uses arguments, anyways?
 - (todo) Support this ident in isFree CallExpression: $array_constructor
 - (todo) regular property access of an ident feels tricky;
 - (todo) type trackeed tricks can possibly support static $array_constructor